hackenbergstefan/pyroxene/README.md

         self.assertEqual(response, 42)
 ```

-PyGTI makes this possible!
+Pyroxene makes this possible!

-- `lib` is a [pygti2.device_proxy.LibProxy](./pygti2/device_proxy) object.
+- `lib` is a [pyroxene.device_proxy.LibProxy](./pyroxene/device_proxy) object.
 - `LibProxy` "knows" everything about the library by examining the elf-binary.
   So it is able to resolve the address of the exported function `addition`.
-  (`lib.addition` is an object of type `pygti2.device_proxy.FuncProxy`)
+  (`lib.addition` is an object of type `pyroxene.device_proxy.FuncProxy`)
 - Calling that function instructs the `FuncProxy` to convert all arguments to a list of integers (see #Scope).
 - These list is marshaled in `device_commands` and sent to the (embedded) target device.
 - The answer get's un-marshaled and returned to the caller.

 ## Scope

-- PyGTI2 focuses on libraries written in C.
+- Pyroxene focuses on libraries written in C.
-- PyGTI2 needs debug information in the compiled elf-file.
+- Pyroxene needs debug information in the compiled elf-file.
-- PyGTI2 supports reading macros currently only using `fromelf`.
+- Pyroxene supports reading macros currently only using `fromelf`.
-- PyGTI2 makes assumptions about the calling convention of the target architecture:
+- Pyroxene makes assumptions about the calling convention of the target architecture:
   All arguments which are passed to functions must be compatible to `unsigned long`.
   E.g. A `uint8_t`-value must be passed same as it would be a `uint32_t`.
   For ARM Thumb-2 and x86_64 this holds true.
   In a nutshell: _Everything is `ulong`!_

-## PyGTI2 Commands
+## Pyroxene Commands

 There are three device commands: